 Yes No Share to Facebook

-Procedural Fairness Requirement: Assurances for Protection of Natural Justice Principles
+Assurances For Protection of Natural Justice Principles

 Understanding Fairness Expectations

-Procedural Fairness Requirement: Assurances For Protection of Natural Justice Principles Procedural fairness is a foundational concept in legal matters and is necessary to ensuring that decisions affecting rights or interests are made equitably.
+Procedural fairness is a foundational concept in legal matters and is necessary to ensuring that decisions affecting rights or interests are made equitably.
 Procedural fairness involves principles designed to maintain impartiality, to ensure transparency, and to guaranteeing fair treatment, throughout the decision-making process.
 For persons facing decisions that may involve revocation of a licence, may impose penalties, or may affect reputation, understanding procedural fairness is crucially necessary for the protection of the rights of people.

 Rooted in the principles of natural justice, procedural fairness is a legal doctrine that safeguards persons by ensuring fair processes, especially in government and institutional decision-making.
 Procedural fairness is an essential aspect of administrative law, ensuring that decisions which may adversely impact individuals or businesses adhere to fair procedural standards.
 This means that decisions should be made impartially, with opportunity for affected persons to participate in the process to make contributing views and to contest the proceedings prior to a decision by the decision-maker.